Colquhoun tartan, German WW2 bunker at the North Sea

 People with selfie sticks

 Earlier kilted soldiers could be checked for forbidden underwear by means of a mirror on a stick.
 Today it had been possible with a smart phone on a selfie stick.
 Or just the phone.
-The problem is real and to be taken serious.
+The problem is real and to be taken seriously.
 "Upskirting", as it is called, has since 2010 been illegal in Scotland and so it is or is about to be in other countries as well.
+Even if women in skirts have been thought of, it is to expect that men in kilts are protected by the same law.

 Beware of people with a selfie stick .